mikro-orm/mikro-orm/README.md

 - aggregate support?
 - improve populating in EM#find() method
 - add nativeUpdate and nativeDelete (without hooks support), allow only entities in EM#remove
-- remove references on other entities when deleting entity (e.g. from M:N collection)
+- cascade remove references on other entities when deleting entity (e.g. from M:N collection)

 ## TODO docs